Family Innovations Scale Grant

 Choose this project type if:

-- This is a project your group currently delivers and/or has delivered for at least two years and you have had a positive impact on the parents, guardians and caregivers you serve.
+- This is a project your group currently delivers and/or has delivered for at least two years.

-- You have strong evidence of the project's success and impact that aligns with one of the Priority Outcomes associated with this grant stream.
+- Your group has strong evidence of the project's success and the impact of the core project aligns with one of the Priority Outcomes associated with this grant stream.

-- You can demonstrate how you can enhance your core project and deepen the impact for the parents, guardians and caregivers you are currently working with.
+- Your group can demonstrate how you can enhance your core project and deepen the impact for the parents, guardians and caregivers you are currently working with.

-- Your core group has three or more members with history and experience doing work together.
+- Your core group of three or more members have history and experience doing work together.
 This experience can include delivering the core program model or other activities.

 Choose this project type if:

-- Your group has strong evidence of the project's success and impact that aligns with one of the Priority Outcomes associated with this grant.
+- Your group has strong evidence of the project's success and the impact of the project aligns with one of the Priority Outcomes associated with this grant stream.

-- Your group can demonstrate how you can expand the reach of the project and achieve your chosen Priority Outcome to serve the same parents, guardians and caregivers you are currently working with.
+- Your group can demonstrate how you can expand the reach of the project and achieve your chosen Priority Outcome to serve more parents, guardians and caregivers.

-- Your core group has three or more members with history and experience doing work together.
+- Your core group, of three or more members, has a history and experience of doing work together.
 This experience can include delivering the core program model or other activities.

 The one Priority Outcome your group chooses must align with the impact you have already had on one of YOF’s primary beneficiaries.
 Your project should build on that impact in your Scale grant.

-- What key issues and/or challenges do your selected YOF parents, guardians, and caregivers face?
+- What key issues and/or challenges do your selected parents, guardians, and caregivers face?

 - Over the past two years, what changes did your group achieve through your core project activities and what changes do you want to sustain as a group?